National Peking Duck Day

 Observing National Peking Duck Day

 National Peking Duck Day can be celebrated by simply going out and having Peking Duck for dinner, or if you’re adventurous, making your own at home.
-There are numerous recipes online for this recipe, so just about anyone should be able to make it.
+There are numerous recipes online for this dish, so just about anyone should be able to make it.
 While observing this food holiday, be sure to use the hashtag #NationalPekingDuckDay on your social media accounts to encourage everyone to observe this tasty holiday.